 Exactly what will a cyberbully say?

-Generally, whatever they can write that will hurt you emotionally.
+Generally, whatever they can write will hurt you emotionally.
 Their bullying might include posting, sending, or sharing mean-spirited, hurtful, harmful, false, negative content about you or someone you know.
 Other cyberbullies expose private, personal, or embarrassing photographs or information about a victim online, in hopes of humiliating them.

 While some communications of this type fall under the label of “free speech”, according to StopBullying.gov, “Some cyberbullying crosses the line into unlawful or criminal behavior.”

 Cyberbullies usually know what they are doing is wrong and might get them in trouble.
-Due to this, they may try to hide their identity behind fake profiles and send you to mean messages anonymously.
+Due to this, they may try to hide their identity behind fake profiles and send you mean messages anonymously.

 Others use an impostor or catfish account.
 More brazen or ignorant bullies will still message you directly from their email address, phone number, or (actual) social media account(s).
 This is helpful when you take action or involve your school, workplace, or the legal system.
 You can search your bully’s information online, here: